Chief Executive Officer

 Manager, Strategic Initiatives

-Jeff Doyle is a Program Officer at Malaria No More, working on the organization's investments in Africa.
+Jeff Doyle is the Manager, Strategic Initatives at Malaria No More, working on the organization's investments in Africa.
 His work primarily focuses on malaria diagnostics and treatment, in addition to supporting in-country staff.
 Prior to joining MNM, Jeff studied international development at the University of Virginia and worked with a number of health and education nonprofits focusing on health and education.

-Linley Kirkwood is the Operations Officer at Malaria No More, where she manages the organization’s portfolio of grants and contracts, supports recruitment and HR initiatives, and assists the CEO.
-Linley focused her graduate studies on nonprofit management, sustainable global enterprise, and managerial finance and has more than six years of experience in project management for nonprofit and social impact organizations, including Habitat for Humanity.
+Linley Kirkwood is the Senior Operations Manager at Malaria No More, where she manages the organization’s portfolio of grants and contracts, human resources, legal and regulatory issues, and risk management, and supports the annual strategic planning process across the global MNM team.
+Linley focused her graduate studies on nonprofit management, sustainable global enterprise, and managerial finance and has more than nine years of experience in project management for nonprofit and social impact organizations, including Habitat for Humanity.
 Linley graduated summa cum laude from Villanova University and received both an MBA and an MPA from Cornell University.
-She serves on the boards of the Northwest Global Donors Exchange and the Young Nonprofit Professionals Network of Greater Seattle.
+She serves on the boards of the Young Nonprofit Professionals Network of Seattle and Oikocredit US.